zekaouinoureddine/movie-reviews-lr/README.md

 * ***Test it***

 Once you make sure your API is running on the local server or in the Docker container go to [127.0.0.1:8000/docs](http://127.0.0.1:8000/docs).
-Here you can test your API with some examples.
+Here, you can test your API using some examples.

 * ***Stop it***